 Anorexia nervosa, or simply anorexia, is a complex and potentially life-threatening eating disorder characterized by severe food restriction, an intense fear of gaining weight, and a distorted body image.
 It primarily affects adolescents and young adults, predominantly females, although it can occur in individuals of any age or gender.
 Patients obsess over their eating, frequently dieting.

 Understanding the symptoms, causes, and treatment options for anorexia nervosa is essential for early detection, intervention, and successful recovery.
-Notably, anorexia has the highest mortality rate of any mental illness.
+Anorexia nervosa has the highest mortality of any psychiatric diagnosis or mental illness other than opioid use disorder.

 Symptoms of anorexia nervosa typically include significant weight loss resulting from extreme calorie restriction, a relentless pursuit of thinness, and an intense fear of gaining weight.
 Individuals with anorexia may exhibit obsessive preoccupations with food, body weight, and body shape, and typically have a low body weight.
 Healthy body weight is determined by body mass index, which factors in height and biological sex to assign healthy weights for people of all types.